MarkUgarov/maybe-this-will-help/maven/downloadWholeRepoFromArtifactory.md

 ### What we need
 1. The following code works on shellscript, so you might want to look to [Enable WSL2](/windows/windowsSubsystem2ForLinux.md) if you use windows.
 (Alternatively, you might want to use GitBash.)
 2. You need to have installed curl.

+### Do you really want to download everything?

+You can actually check what will be downloaded by calling (via browser) `https://<ARTIFACTORY_URL>/artifactory/api/search/creation?from=0&repos=<REPO_NAME>`.

+So in our example, Brad would open `https://repo.my-company.com/artifactory/api/search/creation?from=0&repos=company-dependencies-maven`.

+Are you really sure?
+Then continue!

 ### Step1: Create a script